The GLP-1 Access Gap: Mapping Who Can Actually Afford America’s Miracle Weight-Loss Drugs

 Key Takeaways

-Even after price cuts, most states face double-digit income burdens, with annual out-of-pocket costs exceeding $4,000 for the uninsured.
+Even after recent price cuts, most states still face double-digit income burdens at mid-to high-tier prices, with annual out-of-pocket costs often exceeding $3,000 per year and reaching $4,000 or more at injectable maintenance prices.

-States with the highest income burdens also have the highest obesity rates – notably Mississippi, West Virginia, and Louisiana, where both top 40%.
+States with the highest income burdens also have the highest obesity rates – notably Mississippi, West Virginia, and Louisiana, where rates top 40%.

 More than 40% of U.S. adults have obesity, underscoring enormous demand for effective weight-loss treatments.